 INFO & GUIDELINES:

-Films are divided into four overall competitions: FEATURE, REGIONAL FEATURE (films produced in Tennessee), SHORTS and REGIONAL SHORTS.(short films produced in Tennessee)
+Submissions are divided into four overall categories: FEATURE, REGIONAL FEATURE (films produced in Tennessee), SHORTS and REGIONAL SHORTS.(short films produced in Tennessee)

 One film per entry fee.
 Entry fees are non-refundable.
 Paying the fee does not guarantee your film will be played, it only enters your film into consideration for being a part of the festival.